 According to latest data 169 million EU citizens lack even basic digital skills.
 This accounts for 44% of Europeans between the ages of 16-74.
 Lack of access to digital services as well as lack of awareness of digital possibilities can have major impact to the digital divide, resulting also in social divide.

-- Facilitation the collaboration of cities in order to learn how to set up the access points in the best appropriate for the community way (link to the Action 5).
+- Facilitating the collaboration of cities to learn how to set up the access points in the most appropriate way for the community (link to the action 5).

 - Preparation: Q1-Q2- 2018.

 - Assessment and finalizing of the concept to be used in larger scale: Q2-Q4 2019.